New Car Price Terms You Need to Know

 Anything a dealer installs on a car that didn’t come from the manufacturer is known as a dealer add-on or dealer-added option.
 These extras are often not covered by the manufacturer’s warranty and do not need to be approved by the carmaker.

-Pinstriping, VIN-etching, nitrogen, graphics, wheel locks, gold packages, sunroofs, spoilers, ground effects, chrome wheels, fuzzy dice, and curb feelers are just a few examples of dealer-added accessories.
+Dealer-added accessories include pinstriping, VIN-etching, nitrogen, graphics, wheel locks, gold packages, sunroofs, spoilers, ground effects, chrome wheels, fuzzy dice, and curb feelers.

 Keep in mind that although a dealer add-on is listed on the vehicle.
 You should make sure the dealer installed it before taking delivery.